bbc/peaks.js/README.md

   // Color of the play head text
   playheadTextColor: '#aaa',

-  // Precision of time label of play head and point/segment markers
-  timeLabelPrecision: 2,

-  // Show current time next to the play head
-  // (zoom view only)
-  showPlayheadTime: false,

-  // the color of a point marker
-  pointMarkerColor: '#FF0000',

   // Color of the axis gridlines
   axisGridlineColor: '#ccc',

   // Color of the axis labels
   axisLabelColor: '#aaa',

-  // Random color per segment (overrides segmentColor)
-  randomizeSegmentColor: true,

   // Font family for axis labels, playhead, and point and segment markers
   fontFamily: 'sans-serif',